AlexanderMok/auth-service/README.md

 # auth-service
-Java authentication and authorization service using Spring Security Jwt.
+Java authentication and authorization service using Spring Security Jwt Oauth2.

-This implementation supports password and refresh token ***Grant types***
+This implementation supports password and refresh token ***Grant types*** according to Oauth2.

 ### Version
-Spring boot 2.1.3.RELEASE
+- Spring boot 2.1.3.RELEASE

-Java 1.8
+- Java 1.8

-MySQL to store user info
+- MySQL to store user info

 ### Configuration

-Related configurations are in application.yml
+- Related configurations are in application.yml
-Tables used are in db_dev.sql
+- Tables used are in db_dev.sql

 ### User
 ```